Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/00_index/resources.md

     <td>MT Reprisal, ST 90s, H1 180s, H2 30s, D3</td>
     <td>
       <ul>
-        <li>If H2 30s is applied when the cast starts, it will be available for Gigaflare's Edge #2.</li>
+        <li>If H2 30s is applied when the cast starts, it will be available for
+        Gigaflare's Edge #2.</li>
-        <li>If D3 is applied when the cast starts, it will be available for Akh Morn's Edge #3.</li>
+        <li>If ST 90s and D3 are applied when the cast starts, they will be
+        available for Akh Morn's Edge #3.</li>
       </ul>
     </td>
   </tr>